• Skip to primary navigation

 After the fix, it fed four, and you would still have to be hungry to eat that much.
 It's a lot of food, but at least now it was not gluttony.

-I also going to use a reasonable amount of seafood - 1-pound.
-I used all shrimp, but you could use a combination of shrimp and bay scallop.
+I also going to use a reasonable amount of seafood - 1 pound.
+I used all shrimp, but you could use a combination of shrimp and bay scallops.

 To keep the recipe lower in fat and calories, I simply simmer my seafood in the prepared sauce.
 It takes just a few minutes to cook them through.